Featured Image

 1. Human Innovation at Scale

 Amidst all the talk of AI, it’s important to emphasize human empowerment.
-That’s the philosophy of Nobuyuki "Nobu" Nashida, the president of MISUMI USA.
+That’s the philosophy of Nobuyuki "Nobu" Ashida, the president of MISUMI USA.
 While he’s built his career on creating flexible, future-leaning companies, he also leans into supporting human teams, pointing to them as the true source of innovation.
 His company’s latest project?
 AI-enabled manufacturing on demand, where engineers can upload a CAD file to get a production-ready part, driving innovation at scale.

 Read full article.